 Unlike some cities, Lumberton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Lumberton are a mix of both white- and blue-collar jobs.
-Overall, Lumberton is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Lumberton who work in office and administrative support (13.10%), food service (10.54%), and healthcare suport services (8.84%).
+Overall, Lumberton is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Lumberton who work in sales jobs (12.24%), food service (10.30%), and office and administrative support (10.00%).

 Lumberton is an extremely ethnically-diverse city.
 The people who call Lumberton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lumberton residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lumberton include German, English, Dutch, and French .
+Important ancestries of people in Lumberton include Irish, German, Italian, French, and English.

 The most common language spoken in Lumberton is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Italian and German/Yiddish.